Mobile Testing with Effective App Testing Tools

 Follow-Up Read: How to Select Mobile Devices for Testing

 Types of Mobile Testing

-- Usability Testing: Used to ensure that the website or app is easy to user from end-users’ perspective on a mobile device
+- Mobile Usability Testing: Used to ensure that the website or app is easy to use from end-users perspective on a mobile device

-- Compatibility Testing: Used to ensure that a website or app runs perfectly on different devices, browsers, screen sizes, and OS versions
+- Compatibility Testing: Used to ensure that a website or app runs flawlessly on different devices, browsers, screen sizes, and OS versions

-- Interface Testing: Used to ensure those interface elements (menu options, buttons, settings, navigational elements) work exactly as expected
+- UI Testing: Used to ensure those interface elements (menu options, buttons, settings, navigational features) work exactly as expected

-- Services Testing: Used to ensure that the software is providing all necessary services both online and offline.
+- Services Testing: Used to ensure that the software provides all necessary services online and offline.

 - Performance Testing: Used to ensure that the software performs well under different conditions – low connectivity, during incoming calls, low battery, etc.

 - Security Testing: Used to ensure that the software protects user information in all circumstances